What is Deferred Comp?

 Can I increase my 457 contribution for one pay period and then have it resume at my previous amount thereafter?

 Yes.
-Use the One Time Deferral Form
+Use the

 I have left employment and would like to begin withdrawals from my 457 account(s).
 What are the steps I need to take?